 - Lifetime limit of $7200 regardless of income.

 This means to use this gift optimally, you need to start contributing early and spread out your contributions.
 You can only make up for lost time in a small way.
 If you did not get the full grant in the previous year, you can get up to $1000 that year.
-That makes up of one missed year, but not for multiple ones.
+Unused CESG grants can accumulate the end of the year they turn 17.
+However, you can only be granted CESG at a max rate of $1000/yr.
+So, it is possible to miss out on some CESG if starting after age 10.
 We explore this in detail in the Optimizing Your RESP Contributions post.

 Getting the money out of your RESP